 I order a weekly local organic basket of vegetables- the basic ones: tomatoes, cucumbers, parsley, onions, green peppers, and garlic.

 When the basket arrives- and on the following 2-3 days, the veggies are in top condition. they look-smell and taste wonderful.

 on the 4th day -the tomatoes-green peppers- and needless to say the tough onions and garlic- are fine, but the cucumbers and parsley are beginning to “age beautifully” (….)

-the parsley is a major component in my lunch salad at work, so I was thrilled when I found out that dipping parsley in water a few hours prior to chopping it for my salad, revives it to almost juvenile condition. so as soon as I get to work in the morning I fill a mason jar I have on my desk with water and the parsley spends the hours untill chopping at lunch time- dipping in the water.
+the parsley is a major component in my lunch salad at work, so I was thrilled when I found out that dipping parsley in the water a few hours prior to chopping it for my salad, revives it to an almost juvenile condition. so as soon as I get to work in the morning I fill a mason jar I have on my desk with water and the parsley spends the hours until chopping at lunchtime- dipping in the water.

 #3: green peppers:

 great eaten fresh- and very tasty when toasted in a pan or roasted in the oven. sometimes I stuff them with rice or bulgur and cook them in the mentioned above tomato sauce.
 I haven’t tried freezing them fresh but after cooking- they freeze great.

 If your onions start going soft- quickly peel&dice them all-and freeze in small bags -to be used in cooking. onions defrost quickly and taste fine after freezing- but in my opinion, they cannot be used fresh after freezing- such as in salads etc-only in cooking.

 these are tough ones.
 I used to just throw them to the composter once they went soft but now I put them in my smoothies!